 Aloes are pretty hardy, so if you fail to remove the pups in early spring, they will likely take it pretty well even in the growing season.
 Reduce the light levels for a week before trying aloe plant division on actively growing succulents.
-This will help slow down the plants’ growth and metabolism, and produce a better result.
+This will help slow down the plant’s growth and metabolism, thus, producing a better result.

 How to Divide Aloe Plants

 The process is quite easy and will only take a few moments.
 The parent plant needs to be removed from its pot, so this is a good time to replant it and fill the container with fresh soil.
 Use a cactus mix of three parts mixed with one part potting soil.

 Remove the parent plant from its container and brush away soil and rock from the base and root system.
 Locate a healthy pup with a few roots and carefully cut it away from the parent with a clean, sharp knife.
 Sometimes, you don’t need a knife and the pup will just pull away from the parent.
 Lay the offset in a warm, dim room to callus on the end for two days before planting.